phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Row.rst

 public *string|\Phalcon\Mvc\ModelInterface*  **offsetGet** (*int* $index)

-Gets row in a specific position of the row
+Gets a record in a specific position of the row